Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * Invalid cluster sequence (82)

 Thrown by the CALL MAPDRV command when attempting to mount a file that is not stored across consecutive sectors in its host filesystem.

+* Initialization error (83)

+Thrown by the CALL IDRIVER command when the driver's initialization routine returns an error (and thus the driver install failed).

 ### 3.8.
 Mounting files